VolVoz/keysafe.software/README.md

 # keysafe.software

+#### Attention: from now you can run this project only on Raspberry Pi
 ```
 git clone https://github.com/VolVoz/keysafe.software.git
 ```

 ## For OS X
 ```
 $ brew install pyqt
 ```
 ## For Ubuntu

 ```